pressjitsu/misster/README.md

 `python misster.py <mountpoint> -r <source> -c <cachedir>`

+Cache directory size limit `-m BYTES`, default is 1G.

-Add more background threading capacity by supplying the`-t` option.
+Add more background threading capacity by supplying the`-t` option (highly experimental, will probably mess up ordering of operations on the same file due to race conditions).

 Add `-o allow_other,default_permissions` if intending to use across users (recommended).